validatedpatterns/docs/creating-a-new-pattern.md

 [![Validated pattern stack](/images/framework/validated-patterns-stack.png)](/images/framework/validated-patterns-stack.png)

-A validated pattern has been tested and continues to be tested as the life cycle of individual parts (Operators) change through release cycles.
+A validated pattern has been tested and continues to be tested as the lifecycle of individual parts (Operators) change through release cycles.
 Red Hat's Quality Engineering team provides Continuous Integration of the pattern for new releases of Red Hat products (Operators).

 The validated patterns framework takes advantage of automation technology.
 It uses Cloud Native automation technology as much as possible.
 Occasionally the framework resorts to some scripts in order to get a pattern up and running faster.